Dating A Shy Girl? How To Help Her Open Up

 If you are naturally extroverted and outgoing, consider balancing your energy level to match hers in social situations.
 You don't have to be a different person to do this, and you can clarify to her that you’re typically very extroverted but play it low-key in the beginning.
 If she feels that your persona is too dramatically different than hers at the beginning of the relationship, she may not want a subsequent date.

 Like most, shy people usually don't like being put in awkward situations, especially socially.
 You might be interested in introducing her to your friends or family right away.
 That's a great thing, and she will likely be excited to meet them eventually, just not in the very beginning.
-Being around new people without knowing how best to interact will wind up feeling overwhelming.
+Being around new people without knowing how best to interact will likely wind up feeling overwhelming for a shy girl.

 Take an interest in her hobbies